Permafrost/TundraTN/README.md

   process duplicates, set the `$strict/Saving` error class to 'true' and duplicate documents will not be processed and will instead have their user status set to 'ABORTED' (when using the standard `$catch` service).

   This service is designed to be called directly from a Trading Networks bizdoc processing rule.

+* #### tundra.tn:branch

+  Evaluates each given branch condition in the specified order against the pipeline and executes the action for the first matching branch against the bizdoc being processed.

+  Conditions can be any statement supported by `Tundra/tundra.condition:evaluate`.
+The condition will be evaluated against a pipeline containing `$bizdoc`, `$sender`, `$receiver`, the parsed bizdoc content as an IData document called `$document`, and the parsing schema/document blueprint used by the parser as a string called `$schema`.

+  A null condition will always evaluate to true, and can therefore be used as a default branch statement to match any documents unmatched by more specific conditions.

+  Supported actions include all the TundraTN top-level processing services:
+  * `TundraTN/tundra.tn:chain`
+  * `TundraTN/tundra.tn:deliver`
+  * `TundraTN/tundra.tn:derive`
+  * `TundraTN/tundra.tn:process`
+  * `TundraTN/tundra.tn:split`
+  * `TundraTN/tundra.tn:translate.`

+  This service is designed to be called directly from a Trading Networks bizdoc processing rule.